-Day 1: Windhoek – Kalahari
+Day 1+2: Windhoek – Kalahari

-Day 2: Kalahari – Keetmaanshoop – Fish river Canyon
+Day 3+4: Kalahari – Keetmaanshoop – Fish river Canyon

-The drive from the Kalahari desert to the Fish River Canyon is one of the longest drives in our journey.
-After a short lunch at Keetmaanshoop at lunch time, we’ll arrive at Fish River Canyon in the evening.
+The drive from the Kalahari desert to the Fish River Canyon was one of the longest drives in our journey.
+After a short lunch at Keetmaanshoop at lunch time, we arrived at Fish River Canyon in the evening.
 We stayed on night in Hobas Camp, and then another in Ai-Ais.

-Day 5: Lüderitz – Tiras Mountains
+Day 6, Part 2: Tiras Mountains

 Most people drive straight from Lüderitz to the Namib desert in Sossusvlei.
 Following the recommendation of a friend and seasoned Namibia traveler, we decided to split the 7 hour drive in two parts and stay overnight in the Tiras Mountains.

-Day 7: Sossusvlei – Swakopmund
+Day 7: Sossusvlei

-Day 10: Twyfelfontein – Etosha
+Day 10: Brandberg / Twyfelfontein

-Day 11 + 12: Etosha
+Day 11-13: Etosha

-Day 15: Waterberg Plateau – Windhoek
+Day 14-15: Waterberg Plateau

 Day 16: Windhoek

-We’ll have one day to explore Windhoek before our plane leaves in the evening.
+We had one day to explore Windhoek before our plane leaves in the evening.

 What do you think of our route?
 Share your thoughts and experiences with us in the comments.
 We’ll update this post if our plans change and after we’re back in Hamburg!